 With the great increase in Thoroughbred breeding in the past century, changes in the relative quality of Thoroughbred racing has also occurred.
 England still produces top race horses, exported world wide, but now the market in top racers is global, both in horses produced and sold.
 France ships horses to a large number of countries, Italy exports include its outbred studs; Argentina, Brazil and Chile furnish horses to other Latin American nations and the United States; Australian horses are exported to Asia and the Untied States and other countries; and the United States exports to Japan and globally.

 The growth of thoroughbred racing has seen the Thoroughbred horse itself modified, differing from one age to the next, one place to the next and from one climate to the next.
 Certain countries or regions have a long history of being great Thoroughbred breeding areas, like Ireland and America's State of Kentucky.
 The lime rich regions of England, France and Italy are time proven areas in which to raise Thoroughbreds because of the temperature and degree of humidity, the nature of the soil and the fine hay and oats grown.
 The same geologic and climatic conditions occur in the United States in Kentucky, Virginia and Tennessee; in the River plate basin in Argentina; and to a certain extent on the shores of Lake Maggiore, near Dormello, Italy.

 The Thoroughbred horse has become an instrument of idealized perfection and Thoroughbred racing remains, as has long been stated,the test of champions.

 Article © HorseShowCentral.com.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other site pages that offer information about Thoroughbred racing: horses, breeding, industry supplies, etc.:
+Other site pages that offer information about Thoroughbred racing: horses, breeding, industry supplies, shows, event calendar, etc.: